Idempotency

 How it works

-Include an idempotencyKey field in your send or broadcast request.
+Include an idempotencyKey field in your send, broadcast, or batch request.
 If the API receives a second request with the same key, it returns the original response instead of creating a new message.

 {